cwzx/lazy-iterators/readme.md

 ### Integer Interval

 integer_interval(a,b) is a closed interval of integers, [a..b].
 The integer type is templated, so you can use any data type that behaves like an integer.

-### Slice

-slice(X,skip,step,count) is a subset of X. The first skip elements are skipped, the following count elements are iterated through with a step size.
-Defaults: skip=0, step=1.

 Usage Notes